 Overall, I think the SF-RW5854 is a good buy.
 It would work best for beginner to moderate level rowers looking to add some rowing to their workout regimen.

-More experienced rowers or families with multiple users should consider a more powerful machine.
+More experienced rowers or families with multiple users should consider a more powerful machine, but all things considered, this is one of the best magnetic rowing machines around.